Discovering Charleston, South Carolina: A Local Gallery’s Guide to the Essential Experiences

 Posted by Robert Lange on

-• There are must see photo opportunities like Rainbow Row and the view of The Holy City from a rooftop bar (and you should do both) but because it is such a beautiful backdrop Charleston has become known for hosting international events, festivals, and happenings, so before you even come to town, check to see what is happening and for that I’d say visit the Charleston Visitor’s Center online.
-Almost every weekend of the spring and fall is a big event including the Food + Wine Festival, the Bridge Run, Spoleto Festival, Southeastern Wildlife Expo, Jazz Fest, Antique Week, just to list a few.
-We’d recommend joining in the fun or avoiding the additional crowds depending on how you like to travel.
+• There are must-see photo opportunities like Rainbow Row and the view of The Holy City from a rooftop bar (and you should do both), but because it is such a beautiful backdrop Charleston has become known for hosting international events, festivals, and happenings.
+Before you even come to town, check the Charleston Visitor’s Center online.
+Almost every weekend of the spring and fall hosts a big event including the Food + Wine Festival, the Bridge Run, Spoleto Festival, Southeastern Wildlife Expo, Jazz Fest, Antique Week, just to list a few.
+We’d recommend doing your research to join in on the fun or avoid the additional crowds depending on how you like to travel.
 Charleston Visitors Center

 • Charleston's reputation for southern charm, historic sites, and a vibrant culinary scene is just the beginning.
 With direct flights from New York, Los Angelas, Washington DC, Boston, Atlanta, Baltimore and more it is an easy getaway destination.
 For a complete list of flights take a look HERE